kevinlin1/kevinlin1.github.io/README.md

 : Equitable Grading Best Practices\\
   <small>
   Dan Garcia, Maria Camarena, Kevin Lin, and Jill Westerland\\
-  Panel in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Panel in the *ACM Technical Symposium on Computer Science Education*
   </small>

 2022
 : Approaches for Weaving Responsible Computing into Data Structures and Algorithms Courses\\
   <small>
   Kathi Fisler, Sorelle Friedler, Kevin Lin, and Suresh Venkatasubramanian\\
-  Panel in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Panel in the *ACM Technical Symposium on Computer Science Education*
   </small>
 : Reading Between the Lines: Student Experiences of Resubmission in an Introductory CS Course\\
   <small>
   Leah Perlmutter, Jayne Everson, Ken Yasuhara, Brett Wortzman, and Kevin Lin\\
-  Poster in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Poster in the *ACM Technical Symposium on Computer Science Education*
   </small>

 2021
 : [Nifty Web Apps: Build a Web App for Any Text-Based Programming Assignment]({% link nifty-web-apps.md %})\\
   <small>
   Kevin Lin, Sumant Guha, Joe Spaniac, and Andy Zheng\\
-  Special session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Special session in the *ACM Technical Symposium on Computer Science Education*
   </small>
 : [How Can We Make Office Hours Better?]({% link office-hours.md %})\\
   <small>
   Kevin Lin, Kristin Stephens-Martinez, and Brian Railing\\
-  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education*
   </small>
 : [Strategies for Authentic Assessments of Mastery in CS Courses]({% link authentic-assessments.md %})\\
   <small>
   Kevin Lin, Lina Battestilli, and Michael Ball\\
-  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education (SIGCSE)*
+  Birds-of-a-feather session in the *ACM Technical Symposium on Computer Science Education*
   </small>
 : [Implementation of Mastery Grading Toward Rightful Presence]({% link _posts/2020-12-22-implementation-of-mastery-grading-toward-rightful-presence.md %})\\
   <small>